vibetrace/api/INTEGRATION.markdown

 4. Deliver recommendations
 --------------------------

-After gathering item information and user events, the Vibetrace engine will start to deliver recommendations.
+After gathering item information and user events, the Vibetrace engine is ready to deliver recommendations.

 The system is flexible enough to display personalized recommendation in real-time anywhere on the application user interface.

+For recommendations integration in your website and emails you have more details in the administration panel.